O'Neill Nebraska

 I have purchased a digital 12V power supply upscaled to 17V for higher torque, assorted wires for PC control, and new higher friction clutch disks from Michael Herman of Sunnyvale California.
 I also ordered a Baadar Solar film filter for the scope.

 Other items from Jay - Fujinon 16 x 70mm binoculars with parallelogram suspension mount and tripod which he made.
 Astronomik 2" and 1.25" round filters in OIII, UHC and H-Beta versions - six in total.
 Jay also had a library of hardbound books and star charts - all in pristing condition - as well as all the documentation and receipts for all of the items.
+Lastly, Jay had several Nagler eyepieces which will be used with his telescope.
 I will always think of him when I use this equipment!

 Keep Looking Around!